How to Fetch Files from GitHub with REST API in SvelteKit

 GIT_REPO_NAME, GIT_REPO_OWNER, GIT_FILE_PATH).

-API call from a SvelteKit application.sitemap.xml). +server.js file inside the directory.
-API Response:export async function GET() {
+Create a +server.js file inside the directory.

 const sitemap = "Hello";